 3. Plan your content in advance.

-Consumers now expect businesses to deliver content themed around each of the significant shopping days, including Thanksgiving, Black Friday and Cyber Monday, as well as the entire month of December leading up to Christmas.
+Consumers now expect businesses to deliver content themed around each of the significant shopping days, including Black Friday and Cyber Monday, as well as the entire month of December leading up to Christmas.

 The advantage of planning your content is you’ll have more time to build rapport and engage with your audience through your email and social media marketing campaigns.
 It’s not easy to build trust and close a sale in just a few days, but by providing meaningful insight and content early, you’re setting the stage for more sales this holiday season.